 The SMARTer smRNA-Seq Kit is used to generate small RNA-seq libraries for sequencing on Illumina platforms.
 This kit works directly with total RNA or enriched small RNA (including microRNA).
 It incorporates features of the SMARTer Stranded RNA-Seq kits, including the SMART (Switching Mechanism at the 5' end of RNA Template) technology, and primers that include locked nucleic acids (LNAs).
-This kit allows users to analyze a wide range of smRNA species and generate sequencing libraries of considerable complexity.
+This kit allows Users to analyze a wide range of smRNA species and generate sequencing libraries of considerable complexity.
 Illumina adapters and index sequences are incorporated in a ligation-free manner during library amplification, ensuring that diverse smRNA species are represented with minimal bias.

-Libraries will be sequenced using either the NextSeq 2000 system or the NovaSeq 6000 system (Illumina) by generating 100 bp Paired End reads.
+Libraries will be sequenced using either the NextSeq 2000, NovaSeq 6000, or NovaSeq X Plus systems (Illumina) by generating 100 bp Paired End reads.